StackExchange/blackbox/README.md

 ==============================================================

 Blackbox stores its configuration data in the `.blackbox` subdirectory.
-Older repos use `keyrings/live`.
-For backwards compatibility either will work.
+Older repo's use `keyrings/live`.
+For backward compatibility either will work.

 All documentation refers to `.blackbox`.